landjbs/COVID-19/README.md

 # COVID-19
-Applying NLP to answer medical questions about the novel coronavirus.
+Building NLP systems to answer medical questions about the novel coronavirus.
+Fine-tuning and accelerating attn. representation mechanisms for rapid question-answering in conjunction with locally-sensitive hash.
+Collaborators welcome- we're all in this together :)